ThinkEQ/assembly-solutions-ltd/src/pages/product-category/wiring-harness.md

 layout:
   - type: column
     column:
-      title: "Things you probably want to know "
-      text: |-

-        * We manufacture any type of wiring loom
-        * Every wiring loom is 100% electrically tested before despatch
-        * All our staff are fully trained to IPC-A620 electrical standards
-        * We are UK based and certified to Quality Accreditation ISO9001
-        * You will get answers fast from our 5/5 rated customer service
-  - type: column
-    column:
       title: "We are good at being fast and flexible "
       text: >-
         A common question we get asked is, “How fast can you deliver?”, and over